 Alice travels extensively, lecturing and educating women and families about the benefits of home birth and breast-feeding and culture based, holistic health care.
 The basis for all of her work is to assure the most informed choices and greatest level of self-determination available.

-Bev has lived on the Oneida Nation Reservation in Wisconsin since 1991.
-Bev apprenticed as a Traditional Lay Midwife with Alice Skenandore.
+Beverly has lived on the Oneida Nation Reservation in Wisconsin since 1991.
+Beverly apprenticed as a Traditional Lay Midwife with Alice Skenandore.
 Her work has shifted to Community Midwifery, as they continue to work to create safe space for individuals, groups and community to struggle through difficult challenges on their journey of healing.
-As one of the women that met around the original kitchen table that became Wise Women Gathering Place, Bev became a founding member of the organization.
+As one of the women that met around the original kitchen table that became Wise Women Gathering Place, Beverly became a founding member of the organization.

+Beverly is a Certified ToP Facilitator and a Mentor ToP Trainer.
+She uses TOP Facilitation Method to support groups like Changing Women Initiative, Young Women United, New Mexico Breastfeeding Coalition, New Mexico Birth Justice Coalition, Midwives Alliance of North America (MANA), American Indians Against Abuse (AIAA), Oneida Community Integrated Food System, Ho Chunk Youth Services, Oneida Domestic Violence/Sexual Assault Coordinated Community Response (CCR), Women Growing Leadership Diversity- Sowing Seed for the Future, Adolescent Parenting Coalition (APC) and APC Adolescent Pregnancy Prevention Committee.
+Bev supports group through focused conversations, consensus workshops, action planning, strategic planning, conflict resolution and virtual facilitation since 2007.
+She has co-trained over 300 people on Top Facilitation Methods.
 Beverly has an Honorary Degree from Native Indian Teaching Education Program (NITEP) at the University of British Columbia.
-Bev is a Certified ToP Facilitator and Qualified ToP Trainer.
-She uses TOP Facilitation Method to support groups like Midwives Alliance of North America (MANA), American Indians Against Abuse (AIAA), Oneida Community Integrated Food System, Ho Chunk Youth Services, Oneida Domestic Violence/Sexual Assault Coordinated Community Response (CCR), Living In Non-violent Kinship Embracing Diversity (LINKED), Women Growing Leadership Diversity- Sowing Seed for the Future, Adolescent Parenting Coalition (APC) and APC Adolescent Pregnancy Prevention Committee.
-Bev supports group through focused conversations, consensus workshops, action planning, strategic planning, conflict resolution and virtual facilitation.
-She has co-trained over 60 people in Oneida and many more on Top Facilitation Methods.